todearaujo/custom-rawcharts-template/docs/add-a-new-chart.md

 Visual options can be enabled according to the value of another option, or can be repeated for dimensions allowing multiple values.

-Furthermore, `colorScale` options have a slightly different syntax sicne you must define on which dimension it is based on (in our case, the `color` dimension).
+Furthermore, `colorScale` options have a slightly different syntax since you must define on which dimension it is based on (in our case, the `color` dimension).

 For a complete desription please refer to the [API documentation]().